Portrayal of East Asians in American film and theater: Broken Blossoms (1919)

 The film Broken Blossoms is based on a short story, "The Chink and the Child", taken from the book Limehouse Nights by Thomas Burke.
 It was released in 1919, during a period of strong anti-Chinese feeling in the U.S., a fear known as the Yellow Peril.
 Griffith changed Burke's original story to promote a message of tolerance.
 In Burke's story, the Chinese protagonist is a sordid young Shanghai drifter pressed into naval service, who frequents opium dens and whorehouses; in the film, he becomes a Buddhist missionary whose initial goal is to spread the dharma of the Buddha and peace (although he is also shown frequenting opium dens when he is depressed).
 Even at his lowest point, he still prevents his gambling companions from fighting.

 Tea House of the August Moon (1956)

-The original story of this film was from a novel version written by Vern Sneider in 1952.
-Tea House of the August Moon film version was adapted in 1956 from the play version in 1953, written by John Patrick.
+The original story of this film was from a novel written by Vern Sneider in 1952.
+The Tea House of the August Moon film was adapted in 1956 from the play version in 1953, written by John Patrick.
 This American comedy film is directed by Daniel Mann.
-The plot is surrounded by the concept of the United States military government trying to establish power and influence over Japan, specifically in Okinawa, during wartime.
-Although the cast does include actual Japanese actors and actresses that fit the Japanese characters in the film, such as Machiko Kyō, Jun Negami, Nijiko Kiyokawa, and Mitsuko Sawamura, the main character, Sakini, is played by a white American actor, Marlon Brando.
+The plot concerns the concept of the United States military government trying to establish power and influence over Japan, specifically in Okinawa, during wartime.
+Although the cast does include Japanese actors and actresses for the roles of the Japanese characters in the film, such as Machiko Kyō, Jun Negami, Nijiko Kiyokawa, and Mitsuko Sawamura, the main character, Sakini, is played by a white American actor, Marlon Brando.